gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 When it _is_ in use you will need to monitor its metrics so see what resource should be scaled.
 For Fargate containers, you can scale the vCPU and RAM (partly) independently and so it may be you need more.

 The limit you are _probably_ going to hit first (if you started with a very small RDS database instance class) is the database connections.
-You may need a larger size (a larger RDS instance means more connctions are supported).
+You may need a larger size (a larger RDS instance means more connections are supported).

 ## SSH in to a container